GillesDebunne/react-scaffolding/README.md

 yarn storybook
 ```

 Create stories for all dumb components, with nominal and limit cases.
-For `MyComponent.js`, create an associated `MyComponent.stories.js` file, located next to it.
+For `MyComponent.js`, create an associated `MyComponent.spec.js` file, located next to it.

+Use `snapshotStoriesOf` from `'./utils/snapshotStories'` to declare your stories, and end them with a call to `compareWithSnapshot()` to automatically snapshot test all stories.

 ## ESLint